gabrielboos/zemoga-web-app/README.md

     4- Make sure you have lombok and annotation processing enabled.
     5- Change the connection and configuration in application.yml.
     6- Run DemoApplication.java

+<h3>Using Docker-Compose</h3>

+    1- Clone the repository locally.
+    2- Change the connection and configuration in application.yml.
+    6- Run "docker-compose up"

 <h2>Technologies Used</h2>